 When William Waybourn, a photographer and owner of DC’s Long View Gallery, purchased a condo in DC, he realized that although it was brand new, the property would require a few tweaks.
 With windows rimming the space on three sides, displaying art proved a challenge.
-Since he planned to host work events in his home, concealing the bedroom—visible behind a glass wall—was also a priority.
+Since he planned to host work events such as corporate team building etc. It was also a priority to him.
 In the kitchen, a too-small-to-be-useful island did little more than block circulation.
 So Waybourn tapped architect Ernesto Santalla to remedy these flaws in his 700-square-foot abode.

 After careful study, Santalla made dramatic improvements with a few bold strokes.
 He created a paneled wall that screens off the bedroom and houses a TV—which also freed up a spot for art on the original TV wall.
 He traded the ineffective island for a much larger one that marries a work surface with a table that can seat up to eight for dinner or serve as a buffet for a bigger crowd.

 Struck by how the glassed-in apartment seemed to hover above the complex’s plaza below, Santalla decided to play up that impression.
 He outfitted the space with floating ceiling panels, suspended globe pendants, wall-mounted furniture and chairs with minimal legs—all subtle cues that reinforce a feeling of airiness.